-This is a note to let you know that I am in vacation mode, starting today!!!
-My family is taking a “big trip” to some of the gorgeous National Parks that our country has and we are so excited!
+Hey everyone!
+This is a note to let you know that I am in vacation mode, starting today (May 31, 2018)!!!
+My family is taking a “big trip” to some of the gorgeous National Parks that our country has.
+We are so excited!

 Because of this lack of internet, I am taking the two weeks to enjoy all that nature has to offer with my family.
-You may be able to catch some of our trip highlights on Instagram as I get enough service to post, so make sure you are following me over there!
+You may be able to catch some of our trip highlights on Instagram as I get enough service to post.
+Make sure you are following me over there!

 When I get back (and have time to sort through the

 hundreds thousands of photos that we will have) I will do a post or five about the places that we went, and of course, what we ate along the way.

 I’ve also got some tips to save you some money when you head out on a family trip this summer!

 I look forward to connecting with everyone once I get back to the great state of Texas.
 In the meantime, I hope you all have a wonderful start to your summer break.

 I documented all the food we had while on this amazing trip.
 We did a lot of these steps to save money on food while we were on vacation.
 If you’re interested in what we had you can find the posts here: Part 1, Part 2, Part 3, Part 4.
 They also have some photos of the many parks we visited.